benaziziasmae/kickstater-analysis/README.md

    1. Two Conclusions about the Theater Outcomes based on Launched Date:

-   The month that launched the most successful compaign was May and June.
+   The first conclusion that can be drawn based on the data is that the month that launched the most successful compaign was May.
- However the months of January, March and September all had roughly the same number of failed compaign launched.
+   The second conclusion is that the months of January and March all had roughly the same number of failed compaign launched.
    - Conclusion about the Outcomes based on Goals: the needed money range to have a successful compaign is between $1000 and $4999.
    - Limitations of data set